Skip to Content

 Configuration

-OberonCMS generated apps are configured in two files under oberon/:
+OberonCMS starter apps are configured in three files under oberon/:

 File Structure